thuntran/CSC251-port-scanner/README.md

 ## Challenges & how to overcome

 - One major challenge that I faced in this project is that my unfamiliarity with using the `socket` module for socket programming and the `scapy` module for packet manipulation.
   - However, there is quite a number of online resources (especially those with diagrams to illustrate the differences between the 3 scanning modes), which I think I was able to utilize well to complete this final project.
-- Also, reviewing my previous coding assignments that involved using `socket` and `scapy` did help too.
+  - Also, reviewing my previous coding assignments that involved using `socket` and `scapy` helped too.
 - I used the `argparse` module but didn't have a whole lot of experience with it, and it took me a bit at the beginning of the project to grasp what I need to do to construct the correct arguments for the command line.
   - Reading the Python documentation on `argparse` helped me a lot in recalling how `argparse` works.

 ## Resources